BBC chief resigns amid furor over his role in Boris Johnson loan - ExBulletin

 BBC chief resigns amid furor over his role in Boris Johnson loan

-LONDON (AP) The BBC chairman resigned on Friday after a report revealed he failed to disclose a potential conflict of interest over his role in arranging a loan more than two years ago. years for Boris Johnson, who was then British Prime Minister.
+LONDON (AP) The BBC chairman resigned on Friday after a report revealed he failed to disclose a potential conflict of interest over his role in arranging a loan more than two years ago. years for Boris Johnson, as scandals from the former prime minister’s turbulent tenure continue to rock British public life.

 The state-funded national broadcaster has come under political pressure after it was revealed that Richard Sharp had helped arrange the line of credit weeks before he was appointed to the BBC job on the government’s recommendation.